-We urge you to not include Section 41003, Natural Gas Exports and Imports of H.R 1 in the Senate Reconciliation Bill.
-Section 41003 removes the longstanding consumer protection clause that requires the U.S. Department of Energy (DOE) to determine whether an application to export to non-free trade agreement (NFTA) countries is not in the public interest.
+We urge you to not include Section 41002, Natural Gas Exports and Imports of H.R.
+1 in the Senate Reconciliation Bill.
+Section 41002 removes the longstanding consumer protection clause that requires the U.S. Department of Energy (DOE) to determine whether an application to export to non-free trade agreement (NFTA) countries is not in the public interest.
 About 80 percent of all LNG exports go to NFTA countries.
-Section 41003 guarantees that for a payment of \$1 million dollars, the application to export will be approved.
-The provision is inconsistent with the intent of Congress to deliver affordable and reliable natural gas and electricity and puts LNG exports as a priority over the interests of U.S. consumers.
+Section 41002 says that for a payment of \$1 million dollars, the application to export "shall be deemed to be in the public interest" and approved.
+The DOE would no longer evaluate impacts on U.S. prices or reliability for natural gas and electricity or protect U.S. consumers (see Figure 1).